What is impetigo?

 Key points about impetigo

 - Impetigo is an infection of the outer layer of your skin.
-It’s often caused by the bacteria Staphylococcus aureus.
+It’s often caused by the bacteria staph or strep that invades injured skin.
 The rash may blister and appear red or yellow and crusty.

-- You may have a greater risk of impetigo if you are colonized by certain bacteria, or if you have certain medical conditions.
+- You may have a greater risk of impetigo if you are colonized by certain bacteria, or if you have certain health conditions.

 - Antibiotics are the main treatment for impetigo.
 You may need to apply a cream to your skin.
 Or you may need to take an antibiotic by mouth.